 Bengal cats are beautiful, smart and wild-looking cats.
-This hybrid cat breed is growing in popularity due to their patterns and personalities but they stay about the same size as a large domestic house cat.
+This hybrid cat breed is growing in popularity due to its patterns and personalities, and it stays about the same size as a large domestic house cat.
 They were developed by breeding an Asian leopard cat (Felis bengalensis—which is where the name "Bengal" was derived) with a domestic house cat such as an Abyssinian, Egyptian mau, or American shorthair.

-Coat and Colors: Shorthair (with a longhaired variant) with spotted or marbled coats and patterns outlined in black, chocolate, or grey/silver
+Coat Color: Spotted or marbled coats with patterns outlined in black, chocolate, or gray/silver

 Life Expectancy: 10 to 16 years

 Click Play to Learn More About the Beautiful Bengal Cat

 |Amount of Shedding||Medium|

 History of the Bengal

 A Bengal cat is considered a hybrid breed.
 Bengals are not typically included in lists that exclude exotic or big cat breeds due to the fact that they are smaller, are accepted by several other organizations as a pure breed, and are bred consistently past three generations (the first three generations look and act the wildest).
 Licensing requirements for Bengal cats were removed in the United Kingdom in 2007.

 While there were previous attempts at breeding hybrids between African leopard cats (ALC) and domestic cats, the Bengal cat hybrids are credited to Jean Sudgen Mill in the 1970s.
 She acquired hybrids from Dr. Willard Centerwall who was breeding them at Loyola University to study their genetics.
 She bred the hybrids with domestic cats to produce a breed that had the personality of a domestic cat and an exotic look.
 Greg and Elizabeth Kent crossed African leopard cats with Egyptian maus to develop a line of Bengal cats as well.